evagunawan/SYLENS/README.md

 ## **USAGE**

 Sylens requiers **Python 3.8.10** or greater to use.
-Decompressed and compressed paired-end, single-end, and interleaved files are all file types that can be analyzed with Sylens.
+Decompressed and compressed paired-end, single-end, and interleaved fastq files are all file types that can be analyzed with Sylens.

 To begin Sylens with a paired-end file use:
 ```